It’s tough when your older dog starts losing bladder control.

 Western Diagnosis and Treatment for Dog Urinary Incontinence

-If your dog suffers incontinence, you should see your veterinarian.
+If your dog suffers from incontinence, you should see your veterinarian.

-First, your veterinary will try to determine the cause of incontinence.
+First, your veterinarian will try to determine the cause of incontinence.

 Diagnosing the cause often includes: